shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-08-Spark-Job-Specific-Logging-with-Logback-and-DataStax-Enterprise-Analytics.md

 Step 3

 This step is optional if you are not working on a distributed environment.
-If you do have a cluster environment, you can add the words.csv to an accessible path to the user running the spark job on each node in your cluster.
-Ex. home/username/data
+If have access to a cluster environment, you can add the words.csv to an accessible path to the user running the spark job on each node in your cluster.
+Ex. home/username/data/words.csv

 Step 4